Humidity Levels in North Carolina During September

 All the numbers here are averages for the years 1961 to 1990.

 In this table, the Daily number is the average of humidity readings taken every three hours throughout the day.
-For all places except Pensacola, Morning percentages are for 7 am and Afternoon measures are for 4 pm local standard time.
-At Pensacola the humidity data are for 6 am and 3 pm.
+Morning percentages are for 7 am and Afternoon measures are for 4 pm local standard time.

 Highest and Lowest Humidity

-Below are the averages during September for maximum and minimum humidity levels in Florida.
+Below are the averages during September for maximum and minimum humidity levels in North Carolina.
 The hours when this month's highest and lowest humidity readings usually occur are given in local standard time.

 World Data Center for Meteorology.
 Climate of the World.